isomerpages/moe-etd-tflb/_21cc-navigator/21CC Navigator.md

 not see a link between what they learn in school and how it will help them in the future.</p>
 <p></p>
-<p><a href="[https://www.moe.gov.sg/education-in-sg/21st-century-competencies](https://www.moe.gov.sg/education-in-sg/21st-century-competencies)" rel="noopener noreferrer" target="\_blank">MOE has identified a list of competencies</a>.that are essential for our students to develop to prepare them for the future, and seeks to harness
+<p><a href="[https://www.moe.gov.sg/education-in-sg/21st-century-competencies](https://www.moe.gov.sg/education-in-sg/21st-century-competencies)" rel="noopener noreferrer" target="\_blank">MOE has identified a list of competencies</a> that are essential for our students to develop to prepare them for the future, and seeks to harness
-the transformative potential of technology to empower development of students’ 21st Century Competencies* (21CC).</p>
+the transformative potential of technology to empower development of students’ 21st Century Competencies (21CC).</p>
 <p></p>
 <center><p>-----------------</p></center>